-Lucy Oxley was born in Harrisburg, Pennsylvania, to a teacher and Harvard–educated Episcopal minister.
-She relocated to Cincinnati as a toddler, graduated from Woodward High School at 16 and enrolled at the University of Cincinnati as a pre-medical student.
+Lucy Oxley was born to a teacher and a Harvard-educated Episcopal minister in Harrisburg, Pennsylvania.
+She relocated to Cincinnati as a toddler, graduated from Woodward High School at 16, and enrolled as a pre-medical student at the University of Cincinnati.

 Miss Oxley earned a Bachelor of Science in 1933 and applied to the School of Medicine, accepted only due to pressure from her father – the rector of St. Andrews Episcopal Church in the West End who had some influential friends.

 Dr. Oxley earned a Bachelor of Medicine in 1935 and ranked among the top fifteen in her class.
 She completed her internship at Freedmen’s Hospital in Washington, DC, because no other institution would accept her.
 She joined her classmates back in Cincinnati in 1936 to receive her medical degree and was the only one of her contemporaries to pass the national medical boards.

 Unable to get admitting privileges at any of the city’s hospitals, Dr. Oxley served as the medical director for student health at Bennett and Wilberforce Colleges.
 In the 1940s, she returned to the Queen City and started seeing patients at an office in the West End and working as a cancer researcher.

 Related Article: Cincinnati African American Doctors accepting new patients

 Dr. Oxley returned to full-time practice in the 1950s and built a medical building in Walnut Hills.
 For over 40 years, she treated patients of all races and delivered thousands of babies.
 Dr. Oxley was an accomplished musician and an avid gardener.
 She was a devout Episcopalian and a Delta Sigma Theta Sorority, Inc memberDelta Sigma Theta Sorority, Inc. She died of lung cancer in 1991 and was survived by one daughter and four grandchildren.